floaterest/pixiv/doc/api.md

 static async refresh(refreshToken: string): Promise<PixivApi>
 ```
 - Parameters
-    - `refreshToken` user's refresh token (do not share it because it never expires!)
+    - `refreshToken`: user's refresh token (do not share it because it never expires!)
 - Returns
     - a promised `PixivApi` instance that can be used to perform all other HTTP requests
 - Note